 How to Install a Bathroom Fan Vent

-- Bathroom fan vent (sized appropriately for your bathroom)
+- Bathroom fan vent unit

 - Duct tape